anoobishnoob/Stormy/README.md

 Simple Weather App

-Right now this is location locked in Vancouver Washington, but moving forward one of the first big changes I need to make is that it will detect location, and fill in the correct location based on that.
+Right now this is location locked in Portland Oregon, but moving forward one of the first big changes I need to make is that it will detect location, and fill in the correct location based on that.